behnamnkp/Remotely-Sensed-Population-Displacement/README.md

 ```

 ## Usage
 Once you organize files and directories, you will be able to run the code.
-Code creates visualizations of uptake, persistence, and waning of behavioral interventions ove time, and conducts time series regression analysis.

 ## Examples